Unravel Wolfram Syndrome

 What is Wolfram Syndrome?

-With tremendous help and guidance from Dr. Fumi Urano at Washington University in St. Louis, we hope to prolong her pancreas function and slow the course of her disease.
-By helping our daughter, learning more about WS, and supporting Dr. Urano’s research, we hope to do everything we can for people with Wolfram syndrome and their families.
+In May 2016 at age 11 our child was diagnosed with Wolfram syndrome and was not insulin dependent until age 14.
+This means that the unique combination of recessive mutations present in our family likely has left our child with some functional wolframin protein.
+With tremendous help and guidance from Dr. Fumi Urano at Washington University in St. Louis, we hope to prolong pancreas function and slow the course of disease.
+By helping our child, learning more about WS, and supporting Dr. Urano’s research, we hope to do everything we can for people with Wolfram syndrome and their families. |

 How Do the Symptoms of Wolfram Syndrome Develop?

 The symptoms of WS are caused by dysfunctional wolframin protein, the protein encoded by the WFS-1 gene.
 In WS the endoplasmic reticulum (ER), a protein maker for the cell, is not able to do its job well because it lacks functional wolframin protein.
 Wolframin protein helps fold other proteins properly and maintain proper calcium levels in the ER.
 Without properly functioning wolframin protein, misfolded proteins accumulate, calcium leaks into the body of the cell, and ultimately the cell dies.
 The cells most affected in WS are insulin producing beta cells and neurons.
+Of great interest in WS is the realization that there appear to be 3 levels at which cells are affected.
+At level 1 cells are still functional.
+At level 2 cells are dormant and thus still alive, though not functioning properly.
+At level 3 cells have gone through apoptosis and have died.
+The cells existing at level 2 have the potential to be revived and thus function restored and protected in patients with Wolfram syndrome. |

 In normal cells, pathways that involve wolframin protein are activated to rescue the cell when ER stress occurs.
 In Wolfram syndrome wolframin is unable to help rescue the cell, and apoptosis (cell death) ultimately occurs.